lmapii/cproject/readme.md

 Also, when collaborating on a codebase, a formatter is always a nice thing to have, and since we're installing `clang-tidy` anyhow, we might as well go ahead and install [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html).

-The two configuration files [`.clang-format`](https://github.com/lmapii/cproject/blob/main/.clang-format) and [`.clang-tidy`](https://github.com/lmapii/cproject/blob/main/.clang-tidy) are placed into the root directory of the project such that any IDE picks them up automatically.
-I won't go into detail about the options of the two tools and will just assume that the reader follows the previous links for more details or copies the files from the [example project on GitHub](https://github.com/lmapii/cproject).
+The two configuration files [`.clang-format`](.clang-format) and [`.clang-tidy`](.clang-tidy) are placed into the root directory of the project such that any IDE picks them up automatically.
+I won't go into detail about the options of the two tools and will just assume that the reader follows the previous links.
 So this is what we have now:

 ```bash
 $ tree --charset=utf-8 --dirsfirst -a -I build -I .git -L 1